-Staying on site at one of the resort hotels can be brilliant fun, making travelling too and from the parks easy and letting you visit during “extra magic hours” but staying off site gives everyone a chance to step away from the madness (I mean magic).
-There are loads of great value villas all around the parks and a day spent by the pool enjoying the Florida heat (rather than cursing it) can be just what you need to recharge your batteries.
+Staying on site at one of the resort hotels can be brilliant fun.
+It makes travelling too and from the parks easy.
+It also allows you to visit during “extra magic hours”.
+Staying off site gives everyone a chance to step away from the madness (I mean magic).
+There are loads of great value villas all around the parks.
+A day spent by the pool enjoying the Florida heat (rather than cursing it) can be just what you need to recharge your batteries.
 A trip out to the beach or to a pretty nearby town like St Petes can be a great way to shake off the Disney!

 5. Take the right equipment

 You will walk miles around the parks each day so comfortable shoes and clothes are a must.
-Even if the kids don’t use a buggy at home they will appreciate being pushed for at least part of the day and you’ll appreciate having somewhere to dump your bags when they’re walking.
-Take layers to keep you warm in the air conditioned shops and restaurants and a cheap poncho is a good idea for the water rides and inevitable rain storm.
-Take plenty of water with you to stay hydrated, empty bottles can be filled up from the many water fountains around the parks.
+Even if the kids don’t use a buggy at home they will appreciate being pushed for at least part of the day.
+And you’ll appreciate having somewhere to dump your bags when they’re walking.
+Take layers to keep you warm in the air conditioned shops and restaurants.
+A cheap poncho is a good idea for the water rides and inevitable rain storm.
+Take plenty of water with you to stay hydrated.
+Empty bottles can be filled up from the many water fountains around the parks.

 6.Try to embrace the magic